jtbolstad/bikes/README.md

 # Bikes - a small app that consumes bysykkel-APIs.

 Prerequisites: yarn or npm must be installed.

-### Install dependencies by running yarn in the repository folder
+Install dependencies by running yarn or npm in the repository folder.

-In the project directory, you can run:

-### `yarn start` (or `yarn start`)
+In the project directory, run `yarn start` (or `npm start`).

-Runs the app in the development mode.<br>
+This starts the app in the development mode, and should open it in a browser window.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+If not, open [http://localhost:3000](http://localhost:3000) in a browser.

-### Disclaimer

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Some features included by the Create React App scaffolding is not removed from, eg the service worker and the single test file.